pmarcis/dict-filtering/README.md

 }
 ```

-The paper is not yet publicly available.
-As soon as the [Baltic HLT 2014](http://tekstynas.vdu.lt/hlt2014) conference proceedings will be published, I will provide a direct link to the paper.
+The paper can be freely accessed from the on-line proceedings of the [Baltic HLT 2014](http://tekstynas.vdu.lt/hlt2014) conference [here](http://ebooks.iospress.nl/volumearticle/38016).